6 Things You Should Know Before Visiting Barcelona

 Casa Mila

-Casa Mila is another Gaudi work in the Modernisme style.
-This was built in the early 1900s as a home for husband and wife Pere Mila and Roser Segimon.
-The locals thought it was ugly and nicknamed it La Pedrera, which means the stone quarry.
+Casa Mila was built in the early 1900s as a home for husband and wife, Pere Mila and Roser Segimon.
+The locals thought it was ugly and nicknamed it La Pedrera, which means “the stone quarry” in Catalan.
+It is still sometimes referred to by that name.

-The owners lived on the main floor and had apartments above that they rented out.
-There are people living in some of these apartments today.
-The building is currently also used as a cultural center, a foundation headquarters, and for commercial space.
+The owners lived on the main floor and rented out apartments on the upper floors.
+Even today, people are living in some of these apartments.
+Other parts of the building are used as a cultural center, a foundation headquarters, and commercial space.

-The whole building is interesting, but the roof is a delight.
-This is just one of the many chimneys:
+The whole building is amazing, but the roof is a delight.
+It is covered in fancifully designed chimneys you can walk amongst and even through.

 Park Guell